c565659/MANUAL_AI_SYSTEM/DATABASE/Illustrator/Editable_Manual_Production.md

 12. Repeat the inspection.

 The Illustrator file shall not be considered complete based only on script execution or object creation.

+### Text Grouping Prohibition

+Formal text objects shall not be grouped in the Illustrator production file.

+Requirements:

+- Every text frame shall remain an independent editable text object.
+- H1 text shall not be grouped.
+- H2 text shall not be grouped.
+- H3 text shall not be grouped.
+- Body text shall not be grouped.
+- Numbered or bulleted text shall not be grouped.
+- Page-number text shall not be grouped.
+- Text shall not be grouped with images.
+- Text shall not be grouped with icons.
+- Text shall not be grouped with decorative objects.
+- Text shall not be placed inside a group solely for positioning convenience.

+A group shall not contain formal text objects.

+Use layers, coordinates, Paragraph Styles and production-script relationships to organize text instead of Illustrator groups.

+Text objects shall remain directly selectable and independently editable.

+Do not use grouping as a substitute for:

+- Alignment.
+- Spacing.
+- Page positioning.
+- Procedure relationships.
+- Image/text association.
+- Batch movement.

+This rule applies to all Template Files and all product-manual projects.